davidjbradshaw/iframe-resizer/README.md

 	type: string || number

 Override the default body margin style in the iFrame.
 A string can be any valid value for the CSS margin attribute, for example '8px 3em'.
 A number value is converted into px.

+### checkOrigin

+	default: true
+	type: boolean

+When set to true, only allow incoming messages from the domain listed in the `src` property of the iFrame tag.
+If your iFrame navigates between different domains, ports or protocols; then you will need to disable this option.

 ### enablePublicMethods